-The use of Empirical Orthogonal Functions (EOFs) for detiding has been introduced by Tolkova (2009, 2010).
-The method is based on the application of Principal Component Analysis to a pressure record $\zeta(t)$ as follows:
+The use of empirical orthogonal functions (EOFs) for detiding has been introduced by Tolkova (2009, 2010).
+The method is based on the application of principal component analysis to a pressure record $\zeta(t)$ as follows:

-1. extract from a long time series N segments of M points length;
+1. Extract from a long time series N segments of length M.

-2. compute the covariance matrix
+2. Compute the covariance matrix,

-$$C{ij} = \sum{k=1}^{N} \left[\zeta(q_k + i - 1) - a_k \right] \left[\zeta(q_k + j - 1) - a_k \right]$$ (3)

-where q_k is the index where the k-th fragment starts and a_k is the average of the k-th fragment;
+$$C{ij} = \sum{k=1}^{N} \left[\zeta(q_k + i - 1) - a_k \right] \left[\zeta(q_k + j - 1) - a_k \right], \quad (3)$$ where q_k is the index where the kth fragment starts and a_k is the average of the kth fragment.

-- 3. compute the EOFs e_i as the eigenvectors of the matrix $C{ij} + C{M+1-i,M+1-j}$. - It is shown by Tolkova (2009) that the first few EOFs are sufficient to reconstruct the tidal component of the sea level signals.
+3. Compute the EOFs e_i as the eigenvectors of the matrix $C{ij} + C{M+1-i,M+1-j}$.

+It has been shown by Tolkova (2009) that the first few EOFs are sufficient to reconstruct the tidal component of the sea level signals.
 Furthermore, Tolkova (2010) shows that these bases have a universality property.
 In fact, if we compute the EOFs for data obtained in different locations, the residual produced by detiding a signal has the same amplitude whatever basis we use.
-For this reason, once we have data from a tsunameter in a basin, the technique may be applied to detide any signal from any other instrument within the same basin. - The explantion proposed by Tolkova (2010) hinges on the fact that the periods of the diurnal and semidiurnal tidal components, captured by the first few EOFs are the same in every position in the global Ocean.
+For this reason, once we have data from a tsunameter in a basin, the technique may be applied to detide any signal from any other instrument within the same basin.

+The explanation proposed by Tolkova (2010) hinges on the fact that the periods of the diurnal and semidiurnal tidal components, captured by the first few EOFs, are the same in every position in the global ocean.
 Since tides are obtained by projection, the differences in amplitude between different basis function sets have no effects on the decomposition.
-On the other hand, the tidal fine structure, i.e. tidal oscillations of shorter periods such as 6 h and 8 h, are location specific and are thus removed with this technique.
+On the other hand, the tidal fine structures, i.e., tidal oscillations of shorter periods such as 6 and 8 h, are location-specific and are thus removed with this technique.
 It should be noted also that the universality of the main tidal components has been shown empirically, but we lack a rigorous justification.
 Thus, the property may not be valid for data acquired very far from the sensors used by Tolkova (2010).

-To apply the technique to real time tsunami detection, a 1 lunar day long (24 h 50.4(min)) basis is used.
+To apply the technique to real-time tsunami detection, a 1-lunar-day-long (24 h 50.4 min) basis is used.
 At each time step

-1. the signal average is subtracted from the data;

-- 2. tides are extracted by projecting the last acquired data onto the EOF basis; - 3. a residual is computed by subtracting computed tides from the original signal: - 4. the last residual point is compared with a given threshold; - 5. once a new measurement is acquired, the computation is repeated on the new 1 lunar day time window that ends at that measurement.
+- 1. the signal average is subtracted from the data; - tides are extracted by projecting the last-acquired data onto the EOF basis; - 3. a residual is computed by subtracting computed tides from the original signal; - 4. the last residual point is compared with a given threshold; - 5. once a new measurement is acquired, the computation is repeated on the new 1-lunar-day time window that ends at that measurement.

-Since tides are obtained by projection, the result of the computations are unaffected by multiplying any of the basis functions by an arbitrary constant.
+Since tides are obtained by projection, the results of the computations are unaffected by multiplying any of the basis functions by an arbitrary constant.